raaz-crypto/raaz/README.md

    complement this indefinite package the component `raaz:implementation` provides implementations that can be "mixed-in" in place the signature `Implementation`.
-A user could select the implementations from one of these or can code up her on Implementation as long as it satisfies the `Implementation` signature.
+A user could select the implementations from one of these or can code up her own as long as it satisfies the `Implementation` signature.

 3. For each block primitive `foo` that is supported by `raaz` there is a component `raaz:foo-indef`, that captures the various